-The idea to link the Far East and Europe by rail takes its origin with the construction of the Trans Siberian railway linking Moscow to Vladivostok, completed in 1916.
+The idea to link the Far East and Europe by rail took its origin with the construction of the Trans Siberian railway linking Moscow to Vladivostok, completed in 1916.
 With a length of 9,200 km, it is the longest rail segment in the world.
 It was initially used solely as an inland rail link.
 Still, in the 1960s, the Soviet Union started offering a landbridge service from Vladivostok using the Trans Siberian to reach Western Europe.
 However, geopolitical considerations would limit the adoption of this trade corridor by international shipping companies.
-In addition, the collapse of the Soviet Union in the early 1990s created a context of geopolitical instability within Russia and its former republics, as well as a lack of investments and maintenance over the existing rail and terminal facilities.
+In addition, the collapse of the Soviet Union in the early 1990s created a context of geopolitical instability within Russia and its former republics and a lack of investments and maintenance over the existing rail and terminal facilities.
 The idea of using the corridor as a transcontinental and transnational route was abandoned.

 The beginning of the 21st century has brought renewed interest for a long-distance rail connection between Asia and Europe, especially with the booming Asian trade and the increasing pressure to ship containerized freight in a time-sensitive manner over long distances.
 These connections came to be known as the Trans Asian Railway, the Northern East-West Corridor, the Eurasian Landbridge, the New Silk Road, OBOR (One Belt One Road; a term used between 2014 and 2017 ) or the BRI (Belt and Road Initiative; a term used since 2017).
 The Belt and Road initiative underlines the importance of China in shaping the development of these infrastructure and trade corridors.
 China is seeking to expand trade relations through Central Asia through infrastructure development, including rail connections, inland terminals, and ports.